Opened: Apr 1964

 From what little bit I can find on the Swingin’ Gym, it looks like it might have been made in Chesterton, Indiana.
 This is up near Gary and the steel works, which makes sense with the beams and all.
 My guess is that insurers shut down the ride.

 To stop the Swingin’ Gym, the operator would pull a mechanical cable attached to a brake that essentially hit the underside of the cage.
 Same principle as dragging your feet to stop yourself on a swingset.
 Very basic stuff, all of it.
-Man, was it beautiful.”
+Man, was it beautiful.”-Keith P.

-Although a fairly small amount of Swingin’ Gyms exist (especially in the U.S.) those who loved this ride really loved it, as you can see in the comments on a page dedicated to the ride at Amusement Ride Extravaganza.
+Although few Swingin’ Gyms still exist (especially in the U.S.) those who loved this ride really loved it, as you can see in the comments on a page dedicated to the ride at Amusement Ride Extravaganza.
 Follow the link and you’ll also find more info on the ride, more photos and an advertisement from the manufacturer.

 Lagoon Hopes For Sunny Days.
 Deseret News, 28 Apr 1964.